 I highly suggest avoiding the bus even though it may be the cheapest option costing only €3, but, it’s the slowest.
-A bus ride into the city center can take up to 30-minutes or more due to traffic.
+A bus ride into the city center can take up to 30 minutes or more due to traffic.

 Honestly, ditch all the other transportation and go with the metro.
 Save your time and money for beers and fries.

-Where Can I Store My Luggage?
+Where Can You Store Your Luggage

 You can also stash your carry-on at Brussels-Central/Bruxelles-Centraal Station.
 Lockers are located near the metro station exit.
 Cost varies depending on the size of your carry-on.
-Prices for luggage storage can range anywhere from €4.5-€5.5 to hold for 24-hours.
+Prices for luggage storage can range anywhere from €4.5-€5.5 to hold for 24 hours.

 What To Do During A Short Layover In Brussels